the-real-kodoninja/InventoryManager/README.md

     -   Chosen for performance, memory safety, and cross-platform compatibility.

-    -   Handles inventory logic, barcode processing, and AI-driven analytics.
+    -   Handles inventory logic, barcode processing, and core operations.

+-   **AI Module**: Python

+    -   Powers AI-driven features like optimization, predictive analytics, and anomaly detection.

+    -   Uses libraries like TensorFlow, scikit-learn, and Pandas for data processing.

+    -   Integrated with Rust via PyO3 for seamless, high-performance execution.

 -   **Frontend**: